Skip to main content

 What is potassium?

 Potassium (chemical symbol K) is a metallic element which is vitally important for our bodies to function.
 It is one of a group of substances called 'electrolytes' which carry a small electrical charge.
 This is important in transmitting nerve impulses and making muscles contract.
-Potassium is needed for all sorts of functions, including keeping your heart beating and your muscles working.
-We get potassium in the food we eat.
-Bananas are particularly high in potassium.

 What is a diuretic?

 A diuretic is a medicine which increases the amount of urine that you pass out from your kidneys.
 A diuretic causes an increase in urine (a diuresis).
 So, they are sometimes called 'water' tablets.
-There are three main types of diuretics:

-There are four potassium-sparing diuretics.
+There are five potassium-sparing diuretics licensed for use in the UK.
 They are:

 Continue reading below